Gear that solves problems

 7 Best Shoes for 24-Hour Races (2026)

-The best running shoes for 24-hour races — tested and selected for cushioning durability, foot swelling accommodation, and all-day comfort on loop courses.
+The best running shoes for 24-hour races — selected for cushioning durability, foot swelling accommodation, and all-day comfort on loop courses.

 5 Best Headlamps for Ultrarunning (2026)

-The best headlamps for ultramarathons and multiday races — tested for brightness, battery life, comfort, and reliability through the dark hours.
+The best headlamps for ultramarathons and multiday races — selected for usable brightness, battery life, comfort, and reliability through the dark hours.

 6 Best Ultra Nutrition Products (2026)

-The best nutrition products for ultramarathons — drink mixes, gels, real food options, and electrolytes tested for gut tolerance and sustained energy during 24+ hour events.
+The best nutrition products for ultramarathons — drink mixes, gels, real food options, and electrolytes selected for gut tolerance, practicality, and sustained energy during 24+ hour events.

 Build the Kit Around the Race